-- The Children Act 1989 - The Children Act 2004 - Children and Social Work Act 2017 - Education Act 2002 (Section 175/157) Outlines that Local Authorities and School Governing Bodies have a responsibility to "ensure that their functions relating to the conduct of school are exercised with a view to safeguarding and promoting the welfare of children who are its pupils". - Hertfordshire Safeguarding Children Partnership Procedures Manual (Electronic) - Keeping Children Safe in Education (DfE, September 2022) - Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
-Includes taking someone overseas to force them to marry (whether or not the forced marriage takes place). - Serious Violence Strategy 2018 - Equality Act 2010 (including the Public Sector Equality Duty) - The Human Rights Act 1998 - Apprenticeships, Skills, Children and Learning Act 2009 - Sexual violence and sexual harassment between children in schools and colleges (DfE 2021)
+- The Children Act 1989 - The Children Act 2004 - Children and Social Work Act 2017 - Education Act 2002 (Section 175/157) Outlines that Local Authorities and School Governing Bodies have a responsibility to "ensure that their functions relating to the conduct of school are exercised with a view to safeguarding and promoting the welfare of children who are its pupils". - Hertfordshire Safeguarding Children Partnership Procedures Manual (Electronic) - Keeping Children Safe in Education (DfE, September 2023) - Working Together to Safeguard Children (DfE 2018) - The Education (Pupil Information) (England) Regulations 2005 - Sexual Offences Act (2003) - Section 26, The Counter Terrorism and Security Act 2015 (PREVENT duty) - Female Genital Mutilation Act 2003 (Section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry.
+Includes taking someone overseas to force them to marry (whether or not the forced marriage takes place) - Serious Violence Strategy 2018 - Equality Act 2010 (including the Public Sector Equality Duty) - The Human Rights Act 1998 - Apprenticeships, Skills, Children and Learning Act 2009 - Sexual violence and sexual harassment between children in schools and colleges (DfE 2021)

-3. THE DESIGNATED SAFEGUARDING LEAD
+3. THE DESIGNATED SENIOR LEAD

-Governing bodies and proprietors should ensure an appropriate senior member of staff, from the Federation that is appointed to the role of DSL.
+Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of designated safeguarding lead.

-During term time the DSL or a DDSL will always be available (during school or college hours) for staff in the school to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be:
+During term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):